 Long-term development of safety culture has lead to good results in the Finnish chemical industry.
 The aim is in continuous development of safety towards a zero-incident goal.

-Since 1988 lost time injuries have decreased by 90%.
+Since 2000 lost time injuries have decreased to a quarter.
 The lost time injury frequency rate (LTI) of the chemical industry is significantly lower than in general in the Finnish industry.
 A good sign of an active safety culture is the constantly growing number of safety observations.

 (LTI3) from 1988